sahilsea/Journal/Day9_motivation.md

 I watched the explanation video of Midsommar movie, and man It was really an eye-opening video.
 It teaches how a cult works , and how religion is just a cult with just a lot of time added to it, what kind of people it really manipulate and how it does all this.
 Now I want to watch more videos like this .

 Today I have a lot to motivation to learn and think about things , yesterday It was like opposit , I had no motivation at all .
 So Today I did lil bit of my assignment and Started learning the Langchain Framework.
 Thinking of building really cool applications with it.

+I really didn't watch any yt vids today so.